istipisti113/kotlin-chat-app/README.md

 Its kind of obvious, that you have to run the jvm file, but i posted the .kt file also so You will be able to check the source code, and make sure its not a malware.
 If you want to host a server through the net you will have to forward the specified port where you are planning to host the server, and use your public ip.
 If you need any help feel free to ask.
 I'm planning to make a client forr mobile (android) also, I'll post the mobile versions with the others.
-The mobile versions will have an app or GUI or whatewer, and not the console-based one.
+The mobile versions will have an app or GUI or whatever, and not the console-based one.